matt9527-marist/MyObsidianNotes/Machine Learning/006 Classification Concepts and Metrics.md

 1) **Sum Rule**: $$P(A) + P(B) + P(C) = 1$$ where A, B, C mutually exclusive and collectively exhaustive.
 2) **Product Rule**: $$P(A, B) = P(A|B) * P(A)$$ Consider the following problem:
 	We are pulling out of a hat A's and B's.
 What's the probability of getting an A and a B when there are 3 A's and 2 B's in the hat?
-	--> We first retrieve a B. The probability
+	--> We first retrieve a B. The probability of getting a B was 2/5.
+	--> We put the letter aside.
+It is no longer in the collection.
+	--> The probability of getting an A is conditioned on the removal of B from the lot.
+This is now 3/4.
+	The product rule is saying that the *joint probability* of these two events (getting an A and getting a B) is given by, assum